Do you need customer feedback and engagement?

 Using the headline analyzer to attract more customer feedback

-We have a page on our website for a “suggestion box” where we are asking people to provide suggestions for new and improved procedures, blogs, webinars, and videos.
+We have a page on our website for a “suggestion portal” where we are asking people to provide suggestions for new and improved procedures, blogs, webinars, and videos.
 But the last time someone filled in the form on that page is October 16, 2019.
 We desperately need to find a way to get more engagement from you in the form of suggestions.
 The first approach to gathering feedback is to send out email notification to our current 1,057 blog subscribers by posting this blog.
 To improve our chances for you to open an email about this blog, we optimized the headline using the CoSchedule Headline Analyzer.
 The first version of the headline scored a 75, while 70 is the minimum threshold for a worthy title.
 Our second attempt included the emotional word “exciting” and the new result scored an 83 (see below).
 Normally it requires 20+ tries before we achieve a headline score higher than 80, but today was a good day.
 We decided to stop at 83 and focus on other elements of this posting.

 1. How can you encourage more customer feedback?
 (75)